docker/machine/docs/reference/env.md

     # Run this command to configure your shell:
     # eval "$(docker-machine env overlay)"

-If you are on Windows and using Powershell or `cmd.exe`, `docker-machine env` cannot detect your shell automatically, but it does have support for these shells.
-In order to use them, specify which shell you would like to print the options for using the `--shell` flag for `docker-machine env`.
+If you are on Windows and using either Powershell or `cmd.exe`, `docker-machine env` Docker Machine should now detect your shell automatically.
+If the automagic detection does not work you can still override it using the `--shell` flag for `docker-machine env`.

 For Powershell: